Floyd Cardoz Dead, ‘Top Chef Masters’ Star Dies Of Coronavirus At 59

 “It is with deep sorrow that we inform you of the passing away of Chef Floyd Cardoz (59 years), Co-Founder, Hunger Inc. Hospitality, on March 25, 2020 in New Jersey, USA.
 He is survived by his mother Beryl, wife Barkha and sons Justin and Peter.”

 Cardoz had shared a selfie from a hospital bed a week ago, apologizing for “causing undue panic.”
+Cardoz had arrived in New York City from Mumbai on March 8.
+Huger Inc confirmed Cardoz’s hospitalization in an Instagram post.

 View this post on Instagram